plone/plone.api/docs/contribute.md

 % InvalidParameterError,
 % lambda: foo("/plone/blog", "abcd001")
 % )
+%
+% # Make it available for testing below
+% from plone import api
+% api.content.foo = foo

 Add documentation in {file}`docs/api/content.md`.
 Narrative documentation should describe what your function does.